djkim02/SLAP/README.md

 4. Navigate to `app/manifests/AndroidManifest.xml` right above Gradle Scripts
 5. Add `android:debuggable="true"` under the `<application>` tag on its own line
 6. Enable Debugging on your device under Settings > About phone and tap Build number seven times very quickly
-7. Return to the previous screen and a new option "Developer options" will be enabled.
+7. Return to the previous screen and a new option *Developer options* will be enabled.
 Enable this option by clicking on it.
 8. Plug in your device and run the program by pressing the green play button or `^R` command